 On March 28, 2022, staff and its consultant met with representatives from DTSC and NPS to perform a field review of the Phase I areas to assess whether the measures implemented during Phase I to protect workers and the public were still functioning as intended.
 DTSC found that the measures, including fencing and signage, were functioning as planned.
 DTSC requested that a report of the site review be prepared and submitted to DTSC and uploaded to the DTSC website.
 Staff and its consultant prepared the field review report and, on May 25, 2022, transmitted the report to DTSC and NPS for their review and comments.
 DTSC requested additional information on the report and on August 4, 2022, the District's consultant transmitted the revised final report and additional information to DTSC.
 On November 7, 2022, DTSC provided comments on the Five-Year Review Report.
-Staff and the District's consultant modified the report to incorporate responses to DTSC's comments and on January 17, 2023, submitted to DTSC for review and approval.
+Staff and the District's consultant modified the report to DTSC for review and approval.